Angina treatment: Stents, drugs, lifestyle changes — What's best?

 Please, try again in a couple of minutes

 See more In-depth

-- What is angina?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/angina/.
-Accessed March 6, 2013.
+- Angina (chest pain).
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/angina.
+Accessed Feb.
+3, 2022.

-- Simons M, et al. New therapies for angina pectoris. http://www.uptodate.com/home.
-Accessed March 6, 2013.
+- Simons M, et al. New therapies for angina pectoris. https://www.uptodate.com/contents/search.
+Accessed Feb.
+3, 2023.